xiaoq007/gettingAndCleaningDataAssignment/README.txt

 run_analysis.r
-combines test and training data set extract mean and standard deviation of each variable out of 561 features average of each variable is then calculated by subject/activity
+combines test and training data set extract mean and standard deviation of each variable out of 561 features average of each variable is then calculated for each subject/activity

 more details of the data are explained below in the original README